jdtsmith/indent-bars/README.md

 `indent-bars` can optionally use tree-sitter in supported files to enable several features:

-1. **Scope Highlighting**: The current tree-sitter scope can be configured by specifying matching node types.
+1. **Scope Focus**: The current tree-sitter scope can be focused, with out of scope bars de-emphasized in their display.
+This can be configured by specifying matching "scope" node types (e.g. functions, blocks, etc.).
 The innermost node (covering sufficient lines) will then be rendered using the normal bar color and style.
 Bars which are _out-of-scope_ have alternative styling applied.
 See configuration, above.
-1. **Blank Line Display**: It can be nice to omit the display of bars on blank lines at the top level (e.g. in a _module_).
-Tree-sitter can help identify those lines.
+1. **Blank Line Display**: It can be nice to omit the display of bars on blank lines at the top structural level (e.g. in a _module_).
+Tree-sitter can help `indent-bars` identify those lines.
-1. **Wrap Detection**: It can be useful to prevent the drawing of many bars in wrapped entities like argument lists or literal dictionaries.
-Tree-sitter can help detect these and inhibit these unwanted bars (see also `indent-bars-no-descend-string/list`, which do not require tree-sitter).
+1. **Wrap Detection**: It can be useful to prevent drawing excess bars in wrapped entities like argument lists, literal dictionaries, or other heirarchical multi-line structures.
+Tree-sitter can help detect these and inhibit unwanted bars (see also `indent-bars-no-descend-string/list`, which do not require tree-sitter).

 > [!NOTE]
-> Tree-sitter capabilities require Emacs 29 or later built with tree-sitter support, and the appropriate tree-sitter grammars installed for your languages of interest.
+> `indent-bars`' tree-sitter capabilities require Emacs 29 or later built with tree-sitter support, and the appropriate tree-sitter grammars installed for your languages of interest.
 Additional node type configuration by language required; see below.

 ### Configuring tree-sitter

+#### Scope
 Simply configure `indent-bars-treesit-scope` with the node types for which "local scope" highlighting nodes are of interest.
 This must be done for each tree-sitter language you use.
-This scope could be as granular as classes and functions, or includ detailed block statements.
+This scope could be as granular as classes and functions, or include detailed block statements.
 You can disable scoping for "short blocks" using `indent-bars-treesit-scope-min-lines`, so that, e.g., a quick `if` statement does not capture scope.
 I recommend starting with the minimal possible set of node types, adding as needed.

+#### Wrap
-indent-bars-treesit-wrap` can be configured in a similar manner, if desired, although the default of `indent-bars-no-descend-list` may be sufficient for your uses.
+indent-bars-treesit-wrap` can be configured in a similar manner (mapping language to wrapping node types).
+Note that the default of `indent-bars-no-descend-list`, which does not require tree-sitter, may be sufficient for your uses.

+#### Ignore certain blank lines
+You can assign a single (usually top-level) node type to ignore when drawing bars on blanks linkes; see `indent-bars-treesit-ignore-blank-lines-types` (which, please note, is configured as a list of _strings_, unlike `indent-bars-treesit-wrap/scope`).

+#### Identifying treesit node types of interest
 The easiest way to discover node types of interest (in a buffer with working treesit support) is to `M-x treesit-explore-mode`.
 Then simply highlight the beginning of a line of interest, and look in the `treesitter explorer` buffer which pops up for the names of obvious nodes in the tree.
 Add these types to `indent-bars-treesit-scope/wrap` for the language of interest, then `M-x indent-bars-reset` and see how you did.
-You can do something similar for `indent-bars-treesit-ignore-blank-lines-types` (which, please note, are configured as _strings_, unlike in `indent-bars-treesit-wrap/scope`).

 Please document good tree-sitter settings for other languages in the [Wiki](https://github.com/jdtsmith/indent-bars/wiki/indent%E2%80%90bars-config-Wiki#tree-sitter-config).